finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var code = code_example;  // string | The code of the  Portfolio.
             var returnScope = returnScope_example;  // string | The scope of the Returns.
             var returnCode = returnCode_example;  // string | The code of the Returns.
-            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to delete the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to delete the Returns (optional) var period = period_example;  // string | Show the Returns on a Daily or Monthly period. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
+            var fromEffectiveAt = fromEffectiveAt_example;  // DateTimeOrCutLabel | The start date from which to get the Returns. (optional) var toEffectiveAt = toEffectiveAt_example;  // DateTimeOrCutLabel | The end date from which to get the Returns. (optional) var period = period_example;  // string | Show the Returns on a Daily or Monthly period. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. (optional)